Spey Casting or Underhand Technique

 In the 1950s the Swede Göran Andersson began to stop the rod consistently earlier.
 Nevertheless, the change of the technique was only made possible by the changing of the tackle, when faster rods hit the market.
 He used quicker rods and shorter lines and optimized the tackle constantly.
-Because his father was a rod maker, Göran learned the art of rod making already at the youth age.
+Because his father was a rod maker, Göran learned the art of rod making already at a youth age.
 His shortening and splicing of the lines can be regarded as the birth of the modern shooting head fishing.
 The first shooting heads on the world market were introduced by the Swedish company LOOP of which Göran was a co-owner.
-The Underhand Casting Technique (aka Andersson Cast) developed by Göran Andersson can be regarded as the most important development in double handed fly casting of the last fifty years and is maybe the most useful DH technique developed ever.
+The Underhand Casting Technique (aka Andersson Cast) developed by Göran Andersson can be regarded as the most important development in double-handed fly casting of the last fifty years and is maybe the most useful DH technique developed ever.

 By using the Underhand Casting Technique the physical principle of the rolling ball(G.A.) which is own to the original Spey Casting is substituted with the principle of the shooting of the line like an arrow (like in overhead casting).
-While with long lines but also with super heavy flies the upper rod hand takes over the lead and so the biggest part of the work, because long lines also require a long way of acceleration(long stroke), this is contrary with the Underhand Technique style.
-In Underhand Casting the lower hand is the more active hand, while the upper hand moves close to the shoulder and only performs the lifts together with a slight rotation of the upper body(20°).
-During the stroke the upper hand does not move much and is never stretched, but remains bent after the stop.
-Only when using longer shooting heads (for UH usually lines longer than 16.5 m are not used as they reduce the possibilities of angulated casts and need more back space than necessary) the upper hand starts to work a little bit more (see long line underhand casting > long line technique).
+While with long lines but also with super heavy flies the upper rod hand takes over the lead and so the biggest part of the work because long lines also require a long way of acceleration(long stroke), this is contrary with the Underhand Technique style.
+In Underhand Casting, the lower hand is the more active hand, while the upper hand moves close to the shoulder and only performs the lifts together with a slight rotation of the upper body(20°).
+During the stroke, the upper hand does not move much and is never stretched, but remains bent after the stop.
+Only when using longer shooting heads (for UH usually lines longer than 16.5 m are not used as they reduce the possibilities of angulated casts and need more backspace than necessary) the upper hand starts to work a little bit more (see long line underhand casting > long line technique).
 When performing an Underhand Cast the upper hand acts as a fulcrum around which the rod writhes.

 The main elements of the Underhand Technique: